core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Group OSCORE provides end-to-end application-level security.
 This has many desirable properties, including maintaining security assurances while forwarding traffic through intermediaries (proxies).
 Application-level security also tends to more cleanly separate security from the specific dynamics of security group membership (e.g., the problem of distributing security keys across large groups with many members that come and go).

-CoAP group communication MUST be protected by using Group OSCORE as specified in {{I-D.ietf-core-oscore-groupcomm}}, with the possible exception of: applications that are proven to be neither sensitive nor critical; and specific, well-defined steps where security is not viable or is intrinsically unattainable (e.g., early discovery).
+CoAP group communication MUST be protected by using Group OSCORE as specified in {{I-D.ietf-core-oscore-groupcomm}}, with the possible exception of specific, well-defined steps that are proven to not require security or to not be able to attain it (e.g., early discovery).

 The same security considerations from {{Section 13 of I-D.ietf-core-oscore-groupcomm}} hold for this specification.